DexerTDP/opsafewinter/README.md

 This is the toughest question to ask because how can you help is such a broad question.

--*Can I help with money?*
+- *Can I help with money?*
--*Can I help with supplies?*
+- *Can I help with supplies?*
--*Can I help with getting them to treatment if they are an addict?*
+- *Can I help with getting them to treatment if they are an addict?*
--*Can I help with getting them to apply for emergency housing?*
+- *Can I help with getting them to apply for emergency housing?*

 *Can I help with anything at all?*